-Joseph provides valuable advice on how to prepare for a day's hike or a hiking expedition.
+Joseph provides valuable advice on preparing for a day's hike or a hiking expedition.

 Joseph has spent years building up his endurance and mastering the art of hiking, from small day treks to half a month Himalayan expeditions.
-He has done it all in the past 10 years and today he can proudly say he has witnessed the glory and fierceness of Mother Nature like many people have never seen.
-Today, many close friends and acquaintances ask him for advice on how to hike.
+He has done it all in the past ten years, and today he can proudly say he has witnessed the glory and fierceness of Mother Nature like many people have never seen.
+Today, many close friends and acquaintances ask him for advice hiking.
 His answer always remains the same – train, prepare and conquer.

 The three things you must have in your backpack

-Before we move into the ground details, I would like to share with you the three essential items that greatly helped me to traverse the wilderness and scale the mountains.
-Apart from the usual hiking gear, trekking poles, pocket blankets, and dry bags are the three things that you should not even think leaving home without.
+Before we move into the ground details, I would like to share the three essential items that helped me traverse the wilderness and scale the mountains.
+Apart from the usual hiking gear, trekking poles, pocket blankets, and dry bags are the three things that you should not even think of leaving home without.

 Preparing for a hike

-Now that we have got the essentials covered let me tell you how you should plan and prepare for your hike in advance.
-If you really want to have an enjoyable trekking experience, you must train well in advance.
+Now that we have the essentials covered, let me tell you how to plan and prepare for your hike in advance.
+If you want to have an enjoyable trekking experience, you must train well in advance.
 Proper training will give you better mobility and protect your feet, legs, and other joints that would be working all day long.
 Strengthening your quads and hips will lead to improved cardiovascular endurance, thus minimizing the impact on the body.

 Regardless of your destination, train your lower body strength to reduce fatigue and decrease the chances of injury.
 It will also prepare your body to handle steep inclines.

-If you hit the gym, drop the weights for few days and concentrate on cardio.
-Your goal would be to reduce the resting period in between the sets and develop more lung capacity.
+If you hit the gym, drop the weights for a few days and concentrate on cardio.
+Your goal would be to reduce the resting period between the sets and develop more lung capacity.

-Yoga is a fantastic practice that can not only improve flexibility but also prepare your body for motion.
+Yoga is a great practice that can improve flexibility and prepare your body for movement.
 It will also add strength that will aid in the post-hike recovery process.

 Plan your hike

-If you are going to a destination that you have not been before, you must read up on features of the trail, associated dangers, and safety tips from people who have already completed the hike.
+If you are going to a destination that you have not been to before, you must read up on features of the trail, associated dangers, and safety tips from people who have already completed the hike.
 Planning is imperative when hiking for the first time so never go out on the spur of the moment.
-Doing a quick Internet search can tell you a lot about the true location and stuff to keep in mind
+Doing a quick Internet search can tell you about the right location and stuff to keep in mind.

 If your hike has more than one route, be sure to choose the one that you feel comfortable taking.
-The scenic route might provide better views, but as a first-timer, your objective would be to have a safe trip.
-You may start with less water on your backpack if you have an idea on what a fill-up locations along the trail.
+The scenic route might provide better views, but your objective would be to have a safe trip as a first-timer.
+You may start with less water on your backpack if you have an idea of fill-up locations along the trail.

 Navigate the trail carefully

 Going on a simple day hike?
 What could ever go wrong?
 Over the years, I have learned that the duration of a hike has nothing to do with the possibilities of encountering unfortunate incidences.
-I have been to month long hikes with no difficulty but came face-to-face with injury, getting lost, and being stuck on much smaller trips.
+I have been to month-long walks with no difficulty but came face-to-face with injury, getting lost, and being stuck on much shorter trips.

-There is no substitute for precaution, and you must do everything within your reach to make sure you have a safe and memorable outdoor experience.
+There is no substitute for precaution, and you must do everything within your reach to ensure you have a safe and memorable outdoor experience.

 About the Author